Cyanite or Kyanite Stone: Meaning, Properties and Uses

 Regarding its spiritual meaning, it is believed that the kyanite stone It endows with a great stimulating energy that encourages perseverance and tranquility, thus managing to align the chakras within the body and achieve an energetic balance and spiritual guides.

-See also Pyrite: Meaning, Properties and Uses
+See also Lazurite: Meaning, Properties and Uses

 In these properties the kyanite is very similar to citrine quartz, since it is thought that these stones do not accumulate or retain negative energies, so they do not need cleaning and rather are excellent for clarifying and cleaning other crystals.